How health plans can use data to retain and expand membership, all while staying compliant

 More worryingly still, AHIP found that many practices didn’t understand why their health plans were contacting them.
 Providers didn’t understand the purpose of directories, didn’t know they were responsible for sharing updated information with their health plans and didn’t feel able to prioritize the process when they had so many other competing initiatives.

-What happens if a provider directory isn’t up to scratch?
+What happens if a medical plan provider directory isn’t up to scratch?

 Health plans have two main things to worry about if their provider directories don’t make the grade: unhappy members and regulatory penalties.